 Cognitive Behavioural Therapy (CBT) is a proven approach to psychotherapy designed to help people to develop effective coping strategies that will help them to deal with a wide range of psychological issues.

-Depending on the person in question, and the problems that they have, CBT can be conducted together with a range of techniques, including how to change thinking patterns, eliminating negative self-talk, mindfulness and breaking unhelpful behaviour patterns.
+Depending on the person in question, and the problems that they have, CBT can be conducted together with a range of techniques, including how to change thinking patterns, eliminating negative self-talk, mindfulness, and breaking unhelpful behavioural patterns.
 If you have problems with, for example, substance or alcohol abuse, CBT will take place in the context of also addressing this issue in practical terms.

-If you come for CBT, you’ll have a series of sessions with a therapist in London, who will discuss your problems and how they are affecting you currently, offer you techniques to help you to learn a new set of behaviours, and help you to practice this new skill until it has become embedded.
-You’ll also be given “homework” in the form of practicing your new skills outside the environment of the office in which therapy takes place.
+If you come for CBT, you will have a series of sessions with a therapist in London, who will discuss your problems and how they are affecting you currently, offer you techniques to help you to learn a new set of behaviours, and help you to practice this new skill until it has become embedded.
+You will also be given “homework” in the form of practicing your new skills outside the environment of the office in which therapy takes place.
 In the process, you should experience an improvement in your symptoms.
 While the goal of CBT is a relatively rapid improvement and the cessation of therapy, you can always come back for a booster session at any time.